Parks to People: Bringing Our Parks into Homes, Classes, and Communities

 Day Camp Partnerships

-Our Park'n It Day Camp teams up with local elementary schools and non-profit organizations for a week-long Summer day camp experience in the Regional Parks.
-Kids 5 to 12 enjoy activities including, boating, hiking, environmental education programs, arts and crafts, field games, swimming and more,under the caring supervision of our trained Recreation Leaders.
-If you work for a school or community-based organization that serves kids who have socioeconomic, transportation, or other barriers to outdoor recreation, please contact Recreation Coordinator Morgan Evans at email@example.com or (510) 544-2566, for more information.
-You can also complete the web-based application at the link below.
+Our Park'n It Day Camp teams up with local elementary schools and non-profit organizations for a week-long summer day camp experience in the Regional Parks.
+Kids 5 to 12 enjoy activities including, boating, hiking, environmental education programs, arts and crafts, field games, swimming and more, under the caring supervision of our trained Recreation Leaders.
+If you work for a school or community-based organization that serves kids who have socioeconomic, transportation, or other barriers to outdoor recreation, please contact Recreation Coordinator Stewart Reid at firstname.lastname@example.org or (510) 544-2558, for more information.

 - Bowman Elementary School, Hayward